NealRame/oauth2-js/README.md

 };
 ```

-Then instanciate a OAuth2 middleware object like this:
+Then instantiate a OAuth2 middleware object like this:

 ```javascript
 var oauth2 = new OAuth2(oauth2_params, oauth2_helpers);